cmcntsh/dev-portfolio-blog/_posts/2021-01-01-GitHub Markdown.md

 categories: [GitHub, Markdown]
 ---

-Keeping this as a nice demo.
+This was included as an example post when I set up this blog template.
+I'm keeping this as a nice demo of how to use markdown on GitHub.

 Text can be **bold**, _italic_, or ~~strikethrough~~.